maxisl/skillmatcher/README.md

 # Skillmatcher Project Management Android App 💼📱

-Welcome to Skillmatcher!
 Skillmatcher is an app that helps you find the perfect team members for your projects

 # How it works💡
 1. Post your project requirements to our platform